isaacki1003/AppBnB/README.md

 # `AppBnB`

-[AppBnB](https://nhut-airbnb-api.herokuapp.com/) is a webpage inspired by [airbnb](https://www.airbnb.com/).
+[AppBnB](https://appbnb1.herokuapp.com/) is a web application inspired by [Airbnb](https://www.airbnb.com/), that provides an online marketplace for lodging, primarily homestays for vacation rentals, and tourism activities.
-AppBnB allow for the creation of, deletion of and updating of listings along with the creation and deletion of reviews.
+AppBnB allow one to create, read, update and delete listings as well as create, read, and delete reviews.

 ## Tech Stack